CollierCZ/docs-media/personalization-sdk-readme.md

 Our [Tracking API](https://developer.kenticocloud.com/reference#tracking-api-beta) is a write-only REST API that allows you to track your users or visitors directly, without the use of our JavaScript [tracking code](https://developer.kenticocloud.com/docs/enable-tracking).
 You can use it, for example, to track users in your mobile application.

-### Create TrackingClient instance
+### Creating TrackingClient instance

 The **TrackingClient** class in the `KenticoCloud.Personalization` assembly enables you to send information about your visitors or users to Kentico Cloud.
 At this time, it doesn't require the use of your Personalization API Key.
-It does require your [Project Id](https://developer.kenticocloud.com/docs/using-delivery-api#section-getting-project-id).
+You only need to pass it your [Project Id](https://developer.kenticocloud.com/docs/using-delivery-api#section-getting-project-id).

+#### Recording a session

 ```C#
 // Records new session of a specified visitor, generates session ID automatically (and returns it)